Cristoffer85/BlazorChatBot/README.md

 Project is only still local, so:
 1. download or copy this repository from github
-2. make sure  you have .NET9 installed, MSSQL and also dotenv to create your own .env file in root where you switch your own values instead of <.your-randomvalue.>
+2. make sure  you have .NET9 installed, MSSQL and also dotenv to create your own .env file in root where you add below data and replace after = your own keys and passwords

     EMBER_API_KEY=<your-APIkey from https://ember-energy.org/data/api/ here>
     OPENAI_API_KEY=<your-APIkey from https://platform.openai.com/api-keys here>